About This Property

 Waitlist managed by Housing Authority of the City of Bremerton

-Applicants were placed on the waitlist by date and time received.
-Eligibility requires being at least 18, meeting HUD income guidelines, and passing a criminal background check; preferences for elderly, disabled, and single families meeting low-income guidelines.
+Applicants were placed on the waiting list by date and time received.
+Eligibility requires being at least 18, within HUD income guidelines, and passing a criminal background check.

-Waitlist is not currently open as of January 2025.
+Waitlist is not always open.
+Register for an account on RENTCafé to stay apprised of openings.
 Households could end up waiting between 2-4 years for their name to be pulled for initial contact.
-Income eligibility is determined at the time the voucher is offered.
+Income eligibility is determined at the time the voucher is offered, not at the time a family is placed on the waitlist.
+HUD gives a priority to families in the extremely low category requiring BHA to offer 75% of new vouchers being issued to the lowest income families.

 Waitlist data provided by section8waitlist.org